fufuok/utils/DOC.md

 ## type NoCopy

-NoCopy may be added to structs which must not be copied after the first use\.
+NoCopy may be added to structs which must not be copied after the first use.

-See https://github.com/golang/go/issues/8005#issuecomment-190753527 for details\. and also: https://stackoverflow.com/questions/52494458/nocopy-minimal-example
+See https://github.com/golang/go/issues/8005#issuecomment-190753527 for details. and also: https://stackoverflow.com/questions/52494458/nocopy-minimal-example

-Note that it must not be embedded\, due to the Lock and Unlock methods\.
+Note that it must not be embedded, due to the Lock and Unlock methods.

 ```go
 type NoCopy struct{} //nolint:unused